 It’s the “Land of 10,000 Lakes” and over 86,000 square miles, so when it comes to finding top tier golf courses in Minnesota, you have to be willing to travel a bit.
 Well-known Hazeltine National, of Ryder Cup and PGA Championship fame, is just a short drive from the state’s largest metropolis but is a members-only club.
 When it comes to public-access golf, many of the finest courses reside in Minnesota’s north country, but there are a handful of public layouts just minutes from the Twin Cities that hold their own against the best of the best in the North Star state.

-With the PGA Tour returning to TPC Twin Cities for the 3M Open, here’s a look at five of the top public golf courses in and around the Minneapolis-St. Paul area.
+Here’s a look at five of the top public golf courses in and around the Minneapolis-St. Paul area.